Maximilian Meyer Heine

-Maximilian Meyer Heine (November 6, 1807 - November 6, 1879) was a German doctor and Russian state councilor.
+Maximilian Meyer Heine also Maximilian von Heine (November 6, 1807 - November 6, 1879) was a German doctor and Russian state councilor.
 He served with the Russian Army during the Russo-Turkish War.
 He was the youngest brother of Heinrich Heine.

-He graduated from the universities of Berlin and Munic in 1829 and joined the Russian army as a surgeon.
+He graduated from the universities of Berlin and Munich in 1829 and joined the Russian army as a surgeon.
 He died in Berlin in 1879.